Import and explore a map

 - At the top of the map view, click the MaliLanguageGroups tab to view the layout.

 In ArcMap, panning and zooming in the data view impacts the layout view.
-In ArcGIS Pro this is not true.
-In the previous steps, you moved the map frequently, but the scale and extent of the layout has remained stable.
+This is different in ArcGIS Pro.
+In the previous steps, you zoomed in and out of the map several times, but the scale and extent in the layout view has remained the same.

-This layout has two legends, one for language groups and one for reference layers.
-An item named Major River was added to each of them when you added the World Major Rivers layer from ArcGIS Online.
+You will notice this layout has two legends, one for language groups and one for reference layers.
+An item named Niger River was added to each of them when you added the World Major Rivers layer from ArcGIS Online.

 - At the top of the pane, click Text Symbol.